vasilakisfil/Introspected-REST/README.md

 ```

 Problems of this spec:
- * Limited links (no URI templates, treats the client as stupid)
+ * Limited links (no URI templates, treats the client as totally stupid)
  * No actions
  * No info on available attributes
  * No info on data types